The updated version of Jihadology (written by Tech Against Terrorism)

 Which email domains will be able to register automatically?

 Due to the sensitive content on Jihadology, we have opted to allow for email domains which indicates association with an institution or an organization that in turn demonstrates legitimate research interest in the material on Jihadology.
 Examples of such email addresses include top-level domains such as ‘.edu’, ‘.gov’, ‘.mil’, second-level domains such as ‘ac.xx’, ‘gov.xx’, and ad hoc entries such as ‘un.org’.
 In this ‘whitelist’, we have attempted to include a range of inter-governmental institutions, research organizations, and civil society groups.
 However, compiling an accurately comprehensive list would be next to impossible.
 Therefore, we welcome your feedback.
-If you think your organization should be included in this list, please contact azelin[@]jihadology[.]net.
-As mentioned in the answer above, users without whitelisted email domains will still be able to apply for registration since Jihadology will have the ability to override the automatic whitelist function.
+If you think your organization should be included in this list, please contact support[@]jihadology[.]net.
+As mentioned in the answer above, users without whitelisted emails domains will still be able to apply for registration by emailing support[@]jihadology[.]net first, as Jihadology does have the ability to override the automatic whitelist function

 How does this work fit in with our commitment to human rights and freedom of expression?